 In standard form, zinc coatings are typically silver or yellow-gold (yellow chromate seal).
 However, colours can be altered by adding a tinted top coat.

 This depends on the zinc coating method.
 Usually zinc coatings range in thickness from 5 to 30 µm.
+DECO zinc flake coatings are typically between 5 and 8 microns thick to ensure a smooth, crack-free finish.

 Zinc coatings are a thin and soft coating with limited wear resistance.